 - Students who are attending the college on the CICU or any other full tuition exchange program are not eligible for Merit Scholarships, Donor-Funded Scholarships nor D’Youville Grant.

 - Physician Assistant students complete their final year between May and December.
 As a result, their final two semesters are summer and fall.
 Their merit scholarship will be awarded on a prorated basis in the summer, based on actual charges, and in full in the fall.
 For percentage-based residential scholarships during the summer session, the award will cover 50% or 25% (depending on the type of scholarship) of the total cost of their summer residency.

 - Students enrolled in the 6 year doctor of physical therapy (DPT) track who complete the undergraduate portion of their program after 6 semesters will be able to apply the remaining 2 semesters of their merit scholarship to the 4th year of the program, fall and spring only.
 In the 4th year of the program, the student must be enrolled in at least 12 credit hours per semester to be eligible for the award.
 The award for this graduate work will be based on the undergraduate tuition rate or the graduate per credit hour rate, whichever is less.

 - Students who enter the college with the intention of enrolling in the professional pharmacy program will retain their scholarship for the undergraduate portion of their studies, not to exceed 8 semesters.
-Once accepted into the professional pharmacy program, if the student has used 6 or less semesters of scholarship eligibility will be entitled to 2 semesters of eligibility at the professional level.
+Once accepted into the professional pharmacy program, if the student has used 6 or fewer semesters of scholarship eligibility will be entitled to 2 semesters of eligibility at the professional level.
 The award for these 2 semesters will be based on the undergraduate tuition rate.
 In the professional level of the pharmacy program, merit awards will only apply to the first year (P1) of the program.